bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

     ??? audiobank "Audiobank 0x01 (Actor Sounds)"

         Audiobank `0x01` is the second of the two main sound effect audiobanks.
-It's mostly guesswork for what most of the sound effects are as mapping them out is done completely by listening to the samples themselves in N64 Soundlist Tool (for which many samples are pitched up or down in-game, so the pitches are "off" when being played back) and figuring out what sound is used where in the game.
+It is mostly guesswork for what most of the sound effects are as mapping them out is done completely by listening to the samples themselves in N64 Soundlist Tool (for which many samples are pitched up or down in-game, so the pitches are "off" when being played back) and figuring out what sound is used where in the game.

         Sequences that use this audiobank are listed below: